 This form of braille was previously referred to as Grade One.
 Under this type, braille characters are written as spelled in print.
 To put things to perspective, the word ‘can’ occupies three different braille cells.
 Every cell holds a letter to make the word “can.”
 This version of braille is useful in general instruction.
 It can be used to read elevator buttons, play board games, keep contacts like phone numbers, and write brief messages or corresponding labels.

-Individuals tend to have limited information when it comes to braille knowledge.
+Individuals tend to have limited knowledge of braille and how it works.
 Below are some of the essential facts about braille you should know.

 1. Braille books are usually larger than ordinary print material